-USE OR POSSESSION OF ILLEGAL SUBSTANCES (illegal drugs, abuse of alcohol and underage drinking):
+Use or Possession of Illegal Substances (illegal drugs, abuse of alcohol and underage drinking):

-- 1. Automatic 5 day suspension (including temporary loss of housing) - Suspended from all extra-curricular (all activities such as athletics, SGA, etc.) activities for 45 days (school days not including weekends).
-If there is less than 45 days left in the semester then it would roll over to the next semester. - Student can achieve reinstatement through a repentant attitude, the completion of an accountability and/or substance abuse program. - 4.
-Parents notified. - 5. \$100 fine to be paid before student can return to classes. - If found selling or distribution of any illegal substance it will be automatic dismissal from Trinity College of Florida. - Any exceptions to the above policy will come from the Office of Student Development and/or through the Disciplinary Committee.
+- 1. The automatic 5-day suspension (including temporary loss of housing) - Suspended from all extra-curricular (all activities such as athletics, SGA, etc.) activities for 30 days (school days - not including weekends).
+If there are less than 30 days left in the semester then it would roll over to the next semester. - Students can achieve reinstatement through a repentant attitude, the completion of an accountability and/or substance abuse program. - 4.
+Parents notified. - 5. \$100 fine to be paid before the student can return to classes. - 6.
+If found selling or distribution of any illegal substance it will be automatic dismissal from Trinity College of Florida. - \Any exceptions to the above policy will come from the Office of Student Development and/or through the Disciplinary Committee.